gestylinaga/notes/src/content/on/pygame.md

 # Pygame
-**Pygame** is a set of modules designed for writing video games, or other multimedia programs in the [Python](/on/python) programming language.
-It is built on top of the [Simple DirectMedia Layer](https://www.libsdl.org/) library (SDL), and is meant to abstract the most common functions to make development faster / easier.
+**Pygame** is a set of modules designed for writing video games, or other multimedia programs in the [Python 🗒️](/on/python) programming language.
+It is built on top of the [Simple DirectMedia Layer 🌐](https://www.libsdl.org/) library (SDL), and is meant to abstract the most common functions to make development faster / easier.